🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Add a tray with decanters, coasters, and a small bowl of nuts or citrus.

-• Finish with a textural object (ceramic sculpture, carved wood).
+• Finish with a textural object like a ceramic sculpture or carved wood.

 Leave a clear spot for serving dishes.
-Pretty is great; practical is better.
+Pretty is great, but practical is better when dinner actually arrives.

 8. Mix Metals For Winter Shine

-Detail closeup of mixed metals for winter shine: an arrangement of brass flatware, antique gold picture frame, and a pewter candleholder on a linen runner; finishes are soft and aged, not mirror-shiny; echo of metals in a nearby black matte candleholder for contrast; warm, cozy lighting with subtle reflections.
+Detail of mixed metals for winter shine: brass flatware, an antique gold frame and a pewter candleholder on a linen runner

 Winter calls for a little gleam.
 Mix brass, antique gold, and pewter to create depth and avoid the matchy-matchy look.

-Mixing brass and matte black became a go-to combo for me after trying it one winter.
+From what I have gathered, brass paired with matte black is one of the most foolproof winter combinations.
 It adds just enough contrast without feeling busy, and it works with almost any table setting.

 Metal Mixing Tips